Forbidden City in the Rain

 Skipping rain photography

-Reflections on golden brick are one of the most iconic FC photographs - rain is a gift here, not a curse.
+Reflections on golden brick are one of the most iconic Forbidden City photographs - rain is a gift here, not a curse.

 Forbidden City in the rain FAQ